Competency Problems: On Finding and Removing Artifacts in Language Data: Introduction

 \section{Introduction}

 Attempts by the natural language processing community to get machines to understand language or read text are often stymied in part by issues in our datasets~\citep{chen-etal-2016-thorough,sugawara-etal-2018-makes}.
 Many recent papers have shown that popular datasets are prone to shortcuts, dataset artifacts, bias, and spurious correlations~\citep{jia-liang-2017-adversarial,rudinger-etal-2018-gender,ws-2019-gender}.
-While these empirical demonstrations of deficiencies in the data are useful, they often leave unspecified fundamental questions of what exactly is a ``spurious'' correlation, instead of a feature that is legitimately predictive of some target label.
+While these empirical demonstrations of deficiencies in the data are useful, they often leave unanswered fundamental questions of what exactly makes a correlation ``spurious'', instead of a feature that is legitimately predictive of some target label.

 In this work we attempt to address this question theoretically.
 We begin with the assumption that in a language understanding problem, no single feature on its own should contain information about the class label.
 That is, \emph{all} simple correlations between input features and output labels are spurious: $p(y|x_i)$, for any feature $x_i$, should be uniform over the class label.
-We call the class of problems that meet this assumption \emph{competency problems}.\footnote{Our use of the term ``competency problems'' is inspired by, but not identical to, the term ``competence'' in linguistics.
-We do not take a position on competence vs. performance in linguistics, and are simply referring to the notion that humans can understand essentially any well-formed utterance in their native language.}
+We call the class of problems that meet this assumption \emph{competency problems} (\S\ref{sec:competency}).\footnote{Our use of the term ``competency problems'' is inspired by, but not identical to, the term ``competence'' in linguistics.
+We are referring to the notion that humans can understand essentially any well-formed utterance in their native language.}

 This assumption places a very strong restriction on the problems being studied, but we argue that it is a reasonable description of complex language understanding problems.
 Consider, for example, the problem of sentiment analysis on movie reviews.
 A single feature might be the presence of the word \exampletext{amazing}, which could be legitimately correlated with positive sentiment in some randomly-sampled collection of actual movie reviews.
 However, that correlation tells us more about word frequency in movie reviews than it tells us about a machine's ability to understand the complexities of natural language.
 A competent speaker of a natural language would know that \exampletext{amazing} can appear in many contexts that do not have positive sentiment and would not base their prediction on the presence of this feature alone.
 That is, the information about the sentiment of a review, and indeed the \emph{meaning} of natural language, is contained in complex feature interactions, not in isolated features.
 To evaluate a machine's understanding of language, we must remove all simple feature correlations that would allow the machine to predict the correct label without considering how those features interact.